Skip to content

 The three stages of a seizure episode

-Every seizure event typically unfolds in three distinct phases .
+Every seizure event typically unfolds in three distinct phases.
 The prodromal phase represents the period leading up to the seizure, which can last anywhere from hours to several days.
-During this time, you might observe subtle changes in your cat's behavior, such as restlessness, increased anxiety, unusually strong demands for attention, or a tendency to hide.
+During this time, you might observe subtle changes in your cat’s behavior, such as restlessness, increased anxiety, unusually strong demands for attention, or a tendency to hide.

-The ictal phase constitutes the actual seizure itself, during which you'll observe all those clinical signs we discussed above.
-While this phase often appears brief, it can feel significantly longer when you're witnessing your cat go through it.
 The postictal phase follows immediately after the seizure ends, when your cat may appear fatigued, disoriented, or restless, and might engage in compulsive walking.
 Some cats demonstrate temporary aggression, uncoordinated movements (ataxia), increased hunger, or even temporary blindness.
 These post-seizure signs can persist anywhere from minutes to several days.

-Why seizures happen: uncovering the underlying causes
+Why feline epilepsy happen: Uncovering the underlying causes

 The importance of proper diagnosis

 When your cat experiences a seizure, identifying the underlying cause becomes absolutely critical for effective long-term management.
 Because seizures can stem from such a wide array of conditions, reaching an accurate diagnosis requires a careful and methodical approach from your veterinary team.
+Diagnostic testing is essential in determining the cause of seizures in the feline patient.

 Medical conditions that trigger cat seizures